-I’d encourage you if you’re on the fence to take that leap of faith and go, you’ll fall in love with Africa.
-Say yes to adventure.
+I’d encourage you if you’re on the fence to take that leap of faith and go to Africa!
+You’ll fall in love with it.

 We were turned away at the airport upon check in for only having 24 extra days remaining after our return date.
 This little tip could have saved us hundreds on airline cancellation fees, headache, disappointment, additional passport expediting fees, and missed days in SA.
 We had light at the end of the tunnel when we found we had an option to attempt for new, expedited passports if we were prepared to fly to Seattle to the nearest regional passport office.
 We took it!
 Africa was waiting for us!

 - Called Regional Passport Office.
 Appointments are made by an operator at 1 877-487-2778 , the office doesn’t accept phone calls (all transactions must take place in person).
 We made an appointment for the next morning.